the-can-of-soup/modrinth_downloader/README.md

   `Fresh Animations +resourcepack`

 ### Search Filters
-* To add a search filter, type a keyword beginning with `+` in your search term.
-If there are multiple, projects that match ANY of these will be shown.\
+* To add a search filter, type a keyword beginning with `+` in your search term.\
   `your search term +your_search_filter +another_filter`
 * Some filters can also use `-` to search for projects that don't match the filter.
-If there are multiple, projects that match NONE of these will be shown.\
+If there are multiple, only projects that match NONE of these will be shown.\
   `your search term -dont_include_this -dont_include_this_either`

 ### Search Filter List